will-afs/WazeTT/README.md

   - [BD Topo (metric precision)](https://geoservices.ign.fr/bdtopo)
   - [BD Carto (decametric precision)](https://geoservices.ign.fr/bdcarto)

+# 🔽 Installation
+Create a Python virtual environment and install the project dependencies :

+    pip install -r requirements.txt

 # ⚙️ Configuration
+The project can be configured through the project_config.toml file

+# ▶️ Usage
+The source code is accessible through the [/src folder](https://github.com/will-afs/WazeTT/tree/main/src)

+The different notebooks give a general overview of the solution

 # ⚗️ Main steps of the program
 1. Importing altitudes as a 2D table